3mdeb/conferences/2023/QubesOSsummit/tailoring_your_qubes_os_environment_a_developer_guide_to_leveraging_saltstack.md

 * CaaC typically won't be public, so there is no way to download it and even downloading means some curl/wget or other software.
 * Cloning from private repo would require some previous configuration.
-* Easiest way seem to be to deliver on USB stck and then copy content to dom0.
+* Easiest way seem to be to deliver on USB/storage and then copy content to dom0.
   - connect USB/storage with SaltStack scripts
   - connect USB/stotage to untrusted VM
   - copy scripts from untrusted VM to dom0